Transgender ex-cop sues Connecticut city, claims wrongful firing

-MILFORD, Connecticut (Reuters) - A former police officer has sued Middletown, Connecticut, accusing the city of wrongfully firing her from its police force last year because she had transitioned to female from male using hormone therapy.
+MILFORD, Connecticut, Jan 9 (Reuters) - A former police officer has sued Middletown, Connecticut, accusing the city of wrongfully firing her from its police force last year because she had transitioned to female from male using hormone therapy.

 Middletown has denied the charge.